partykit/partykit/packages/create-partykit/README.md

 npm create partykit@latest
 ```

-`create-partykit` automatically runs in interactive mode, but you can also specify your project name and other options with command line arguments.
+`create-partykit` automatically runs in interactive mode, but you can specify your project name and other options with command line arguments.

 ### CLI Flags